Stupa: Notable stupas

-The most elaborate stupa is the 8th century Borobudur monument in Java, Indonesia.
-The upper rounded terrace with rows of bell-shaped stupas contained Buddha images symbolizing Arūpajhāna, the sphere of formlessness.
+The most elaborate stupa is the 8th-century Borobudur monument in Java, Indonesia.
+The upper rounded terrace, with rows of bell-shaped stupas, contain Buddha images symbolizing Arūpajhāna, the sphere of formlessness.
 The main stupa itself is empty, symbolizing complete perfection of enlightenment.
-The main stupa is the crown part of the monument, while the base is a pyramidal structure elaborated with galleries adorned with bas relief scenes derived from Buddhist texts and depicting the life of Gautama Buddha.
+The main stupa is the crown part of the monument, while the base is a pyramidal structure elaborated with galleries adorned with bas-relief scenes derived from Buddhist texts and depicting the life of Gautama Buddha.
 Borobudur's unique and significant architecture has been acknowledged by UNESCO as the largest Buddhist monument in the world.
-It is also the world's largest Buddhist temple. as well as one of the greatest Buddhist monuments in the world.
+It is also the world's largest Buddhist temple as well as one of the greatest Buddhist monuments in the world.

 A Jain stupa was excavated at Mathura in the 19th century.

-The Shwedagon Pagoda in Yangon, Myanmar is one of the largest and most holy stupas in the world.
+The Shwedagon Pagoda in Yangon, Myanmar, is one of the largest stupas in the world.

 European stupas

 The Benalmádena Stupa is the tallest stupa in Europe.
 It is 33 m high and was inaugurated on 5 October 2003, the final project of Buddhist master Lopon Tsechu Rinpoche.
-Rinpoche built his first stupa at Karma Guen near Málaga in 1994, a symbol of peace and prosperity for Spain.
-Rinpoche went on to build 16 more stupas in Europe before his death in 2003.
+Lopon Tsechu built his first stupa at Karma Guen near Málaga, in 1994, a symbol of peace and prosperity for Spain.
+He went on to build 16 more stupas in Europe before his death in 2003.

 A stupa was built on the ground of the Kalachakra Kalapa Centre in southwest Styria, Austria, between 2000 and 2002.

-A stupa based on the bell shaped stupas at Boropodur, Central Java, is located at Amaravati Buddhist Monastery near Hemel Hempstead in the United Kingdom.
+A stupa based on the bell-shaped stupas at Borobudur is located at Amaravati Buddhist Monastery, near Hemel Hempstead, in the UK.

 Types of stupas

-Built for a variety of reasons, Buddhist stupas are classified based on form and function into five types:
+Built for a variety of reasons, Buddhist stupas are classified, based on form and function, into five types: